fredrikskatland/osint_comments/osint_comments/README.md

 - Add new analysis techniques in `comment_analyzer.py`
 - Add new data sources by creating new integration modules
 - Add new storage backends by extending the repository

+## Integration with E24 Crawler

+The OSINT Comments Core is designed to work with the E24 Crawler as part of a three-step pipeline:

+1. **Crawl** (E24 Crawler): Collect articles from e24.no
+2. **Gather** (OSINT Comments): Fetch comments for articles using the API
+3. **Analyze** (OSINT Comments): Analyze comments for harmful content

+The `e24_integration.py` module provides a unified interface for running this pipeline.